 \section{Abstract}

-The concept of generalized domination unifies well-known variants of domination-like problems.
-A generalized domination (also called \textsc{$[\sigma,\rho]$-Dominating Set}) problem consists in finding a dominating set for which every vertex of the input graph is satisfied, given two sets of constraints $\sigma$ and $\rho$.
-Very few problems are known to be $\mathrm{W}[1]$-hard when restricted to graphs of bounded tree-width.
-We exhibit here a large new (infinite) collection of $\mathrm{W}[1]$-hard problems parameterized by the tree-width of the input graph, that is \textsc{$\exists[\sigma,\rho]$-Dominating Set} when $\sigma$ is a set with arbitrarily large gaps between two consecutive elements and $\rho$ is cofinite (and an additional technical constraint on $\sigma$).
+The concept of generalized domination unifies well-known variants of domination-like and independence problems, such as \textsc{Dominating set}, \textsc{Independent set}, \textsc{Perfect code}, \emph{etc}.
+A generalized domination (also called \textsc{$[\sigma,\rho]$-Dominating Set}) problem consists in finding a subset of vertices in a graph such that every vertex is satisfied with respect to two given sets of constraints $\sigma$ and $\rho$.
+Very few problems are known not to be $\mathsf{FPT}$ when parameterized by tree-width, as usually this restriction allows one to write efficient algorithms to solve the considered problems.
+The main result of this article is a proof that for some (infinitely many) sets $\sigma$ and $\rho$, the problem \textsc{$\exists[\sigma,\rho]$-Dominating Set} is $\mathsf{W}[1]$-hard when parameterized by the tree-width of the input graph.
+This contrasts with the current knowledge on the parameterized complexity of this problem when parameterized by tree-width, which had only been studied for finite and cofinite sets $\sigma$ and $\rho$ and for which it has been shown to be $\mathsf{FPT}$.